Radio X (United Kingdom)

 Radio X is a British national commercial radio station focused on alternative music, primarily indie rock, and owned by Global.
-The station launched in 1989 as a pirate radio station named Q102, before being renamed Xfm in 1992.
+The station launched in 1989 as a pirate radio station named Q102, before being renamed XFM in 1992.
 The station became a legally licensed London-wide station in 1997, and in 2015 began national broadcasting under the name Radio X.

-As of July 2025, the station broadcasts to a weekly audience of 2.4 million, according to RAJAR.
+According to RAJAR as of Q4 2025, Radio X has reached 2.5 million listeners.
+The Chris Moyles Show has received 1.1 million listeners, beating Virgin Radio's Chris Evans morning show.

 History

 In 1989, the pirate radio presenter Sammy Jacob, known as DJ Sammy Jay on London's Horizon Radio and Solar Radio, set up an indie music station called Q102, which started broadcasting rock music on a part-time basis from 1 January 1989, with other hours following the soul format of another local station called CD93.